axeluhl/sailing-analytics/wiki/planning/orc.md

 ### Mixed Course
 The next step is to extend the properties of an ORCPerformanceCurveLeg to not only be defined as a leg with a specified TWA and an fixed allowance calculated with Lagrange but also be defined as a leg as a predefined course.
+- [ ] Add enums for predefined courses
 - [ ] Add or change ORCPerformanceCurveLeg implementation (and interface)
 - [ ] Adapt ORCPerformanceCurveImpl to handle Legs with predefined allowances
 - [ ] Get Allowances from the Importer to the Certificate